Swayam200/goldfish_password_generator/README.md

 This project is licensed under the MIT License.
 See LICENSE.md for details.

 ## Acknowledgments
-- Dr. Nancy Kumari for guidance and insights throughout the project.
 - OpenCV and NumPy communities for their robust tools and documentation.
 - The team members for their collaborative effort in completing this project.